SolarLune/tetra3d/readme.md

 - [ ] -- Automatic triangle / mesh subdivision depending on distance
 - [ ] -- Automatic level of detail
 - [ ] -- Manual level of detail (ability to render a model using various meshes in stages); note that these stages should be accessible at runtime to allow cloning meshes, for example
+- [ ] -- Possibly some UI utilities?
 - [X] **Culling**
 - [X] -- Backface culling
 - [X] -- Frustum culling